 Corynebacterium diphtheriae is a bacterium that attacks the throat, mouth, and nose.
 This is a very contagious disease (easy to get), but occurrences have been rare since the vaccine was created.

-can form a gray web that may completely cover the windpipe and cause someone
+Diphtheria can form a gray web that may completely cover the windpipe and cause someone to stop breathing.

 Polio is caused by a virus.
 It can cause paralysis of the legs and chest, making walking and breathing difficult or impossible.